PhantasarProductions/BallPlayCupid/Lic.md

 It would not be a wise thing to try to fool Anna.
 She is not only able to ban you, but your IP and your ISP altogether as well.
 Don't try her patience, for she has none.
 And if I have any suspicion people managed to outsmart Anna too much, I will block the game itself and then you ruined a magnificent feature for the rest of us.
 Please be nice, don't do it!

+One last note.
+Being banned by Anna will NOT affect the game itself.
+You will only lose access to the network features, but that's all.
+Anna cannot affect the game itself in any way.

 ## Privacy statement